Benign tumor: Multistage carcinogenesis

 Tumors are formed by carcinogenesis, a process in which cellular alterations lead to the formation of cancer.
 Multistage carcinogenesis involves the sequential genetic or epigenetic changes to a cell's DNA, where each step produces a more advanced tumor.
-It is often broken down into three stages; initiation, promotion and progression, and several mutations may occur at each stage.
+It consists of three stages: initiation, promotion and progression.
+Multiple mutations may occur per stage.

 Initiation is where the first genetic mutation occurs in a cell.
 Promotion is the clonal expansion (repeated division) of this transformed cell into a visible tumor that is usually benign.
 Following promotion, progression may take place where more genetic mutations are acquired in a sub-population of tumor cells.
 Progression changes the benign tumor into a malignant tumor.

 A prominent and well studied example of this phenomenon is the tubular adenoma, a common type of colon polyp which is an important precursor to colon cancer.
 The cells in tubular adenomas, like most tumors that frequently progress to cancer, show certain abnormalities of cell maturation and appearance collectively known as dysplasia.
 These cellular abnormalities are not seen in benign tumors that rarely or never turn cancerous, but are seen in other pre-cancerous tissue abnormalities which do not form discrete masses, such as pre-cancerous lesions of the uterine cervix.